 Describe the process used by the signatories on Forms G-1 through G-6 to ensure that the information contained under each set of standards is accurate and complete.

 3. Provide a completed Form G-7, Editorial Certification.
+Provide a link to the location of the form here.

 Audit